Vacuum Casting: Everything You Need to Know

 The production volume also impacts the overall cost.
 Vacuum casting is typically used for low to medium-volume production, as silicone molds have a lifespan of about 30 casts.
 While this may limit long-term use, it provides an economical solution for smaller production runs and prototyping.

-If you’re producing just a few pieces or need a small production run, vacuum casting can be a more cost-effective method than alternatives like injection molding.
+If you’re producing just a few pieces or need a small production run, vacuum casting can be more cost-effective than alternatives like injection molding.

 Materials Used in Vacuum Casting

-The most commonly used materials in vacuum casting are polyurethane resins, thanks to their ability to mimic a range of plastics with different properties.
+Polyurethane resins are the most commonly used materials in vacuum casting thanks to their ability to mimic a range of plastics with different properties.

 ABS-like resins are often chosen for their robustness and high-impact resistance, mimicking the properties of ABS plastic.
 This makes them an excellent choice for functional parts and enclosures.